fawzaanshaikh/100-days-of-code/log.md

 ### Day 11: March 28, 2021

 **Today's Progress**: Learnt how to make sites responsive.
 Refactored some code from a collaborator and still fixing the bugs.

+### Day 12: March 29, 2021

+**Today's Progress**: Finished the desktop view of the project.
+Will be adding in a few effects to the links, etc.

+**Thoughts**: Felt really nice once the desktop view was complete.
+It was a satisfying experience.